-The 40-foot tall Indo Arch is an abstract sculpture of Corten steel created by Gerald Walburg.
-Corten steel was an ideal choice as when Corten rusts it develops a protective layer, making the need for weathering treatments unnecessary.
-The Indo Arch is now a deep coffee brown.
+The 40-foot tall Indo Arch is an abstract sculpture made of Corten steel.
+Corten steel was an ideal choice because when it rusts it develops a protective layer.
+As a result, there is no need for weathering treatments.
+The Indo Arch is now an attractive deep coffee brown.

 When I first saw the Info Arch – looking up at it – I remember thinking that the sculpture was massive.
 Visiting the sculpture recently it appears smaller – perhaps as it is now dwarfed by the surrounding buildings and trees.

 SacramentoRevealed.com – All Things Sacramento (from a personal perspective)

 In 1980, Walburg was an Art Professor at CSU Sacramento.
 He had won a competition to create a sculpture at the entrance of what was the Downtown Plaza (now known as Downtown Commons or DOCO).